kelu124/echomods/croaker/Readme.md

 They have been acquired with `nc -lu 5005` to listen to data coming from UDP port 5005, then translated in images using the [CreateCSV.py](/croaker/data/examples/CreateCSV.py) script, which creates the raw data files, ready to be processed, respecting the format, and scan converted using the [CreateSC.py](/croaker/data/examples/CreateSC.py) script for a nearest neighbour scan conversion.

+## Locating the image

+To find the IP of the board on your local network, you can type:

+ sudo nmap -sn 192.168.1.0/24

 ## Boosting the ADC work

 ### Getting to work with two onboard ADCs.
 Getting a relatively nice signal.